-- 3.2.2.2 Where the change in vertical rise is more than 15 mm to 200 mm - (a) lines or markings with colour contrast shall be drawn diagonally across or integrated into the ramp or slope; or - (b) a coloured band shall be painted or marked across the top and bottom levels of the ramp or slope, as illustrated in Figure 3 so that the ramp or slope can clearly be seen and identified.
+- 3.2.2 Where the change in vertical rise is more than 15 mm to 200 mm - (a) The ramp and landings shall be of contrasting colour; or - (b) a coloured band shall be painted or marked across the top and bottom levels of the ramp or slope; alternatively, tactile warning indicators may be provided in lieu of coloured band.
+The tactile indicators shall be set back 300 mm from the edge of ramp.

+as illustrated in Figure 2 so that the ramp or slope can clearly be seen and identified.